tsmith512/tsmithcreative/content/blog/2024-01-05-motion-activated-camera/index.md

   ></iframe>
 </div>

 Looks like it might just be one critter, potentially entering near the HVAC coolant line...
+I wonder if the lights I've left on around the camera are a deterrant, but I don't have an IR camera.
+(And would prefer not to have a reason to buy one.)

 I'm not sure the next steps need to be documented.